The Best and Worst Materials for Building Raised Garden Beds

 Recycling is great for the environment, and in some cases can be great for your raised bed as well, but certain recycled materials should be avoided when building your raised bed.

 Railroad ties are found throughout the United States as garden beds, stairs, and other landscape features.
 However, the look is not worth the cost when you look deeper into how the wood is treated before use.
 The most important factor to look at is the use of creosote, which is often made up of over 300 different chemicals, many of which are potentially harmful to humans and can leach into surrounding soil.
-The EPA also released several warning regarding the use of railroad ties in landscapes and gardens, making it even more clear that you probably shouldn't use them even if you like the look.
+The EPA has released several warning regarding the use of railroad ties in landscapes and gardens, making it even more clear that you probably shouldn't use them even if you like the look.